Panic Attacks in Children: 7 Ways Parents Can Help

 Your child can’t breathe.
-She is holding her chest.
-She is starting to hyperventilate.
-She wants to go to the hospital.
-She feels like she is dying.
+They are holding their chest.
+They are starting to hyperventilate.
+They want to go to the hospital.
+They feel like they are dying.
 You panic.
-She panics.
-Welcome to the world of panic attacks.
+They panic.
+Welcome to the world of panic attacks in children.

 As a parent, you can feel helpless when your child is suffering from panic attacks.
 It can be scary for both of you.
 What should you do?
 How can you help?